Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: PC-DSCLF Decoder

+To explore the impact of different $z$ values on performance and to select a suitable $z$ value, we present Figure~\ref{fig2}, which shows a performance comparison of the D-SCLF2 decoder using the original $f_{\beta=0.4}$ metric and the improved $f_{\beta=0.4}^*$ metric with different $z$ values for $PC (512, 256+24)$.
+In Figure~\ref{fig2}, $L$, $T$, and $R$ refer to the list size, the number of additional decoding attempts, and the code rate, respectively.
+The simulation uses additive white Gaussian noise (AWGN) channels, BPSK modulation, and the Gaussian Approximation (GA) construction algorithm \cite{[25]} with a fixed $E_b/N_0$ of 4 dB.
+The generator polynomial of the 24 CRC bits is $g(x) = x^{24} + x^{23} + x^6 + x^5 + x + 1$.
+Note that D-SCLF2 refers to the D-SCLF decoder with the maximum number of flip indices for each additional decoding attempt set to 2.
+This setting facilitates comparison with the D-SCLF decoder in \cite{[20]} and helps evaluate the ability to correct high-order errors.

-We have noticed the frame error rate (FER) performance of D-SCLF-2 decoder using our proposed threshold is similar to that of the origin D-SCLF-2 decoder in general.
-Particularly, when $FER > 10^{-3}$ and $z = 6$ (or 7), the FER performance of D-SCLF decoder with $f_{\beta}^*(x)$ outperforms that of the origin D-SCLF decoder.
-The reason is that the threshold $M$ only approximates the probability of incurring the first error.
+As shown in Figure~\ref{fig2}, the frame error rate (FER) performance of the D-SCLF2 decoder using our flip metric is generally comparable to that of the original D-SCLF2 decoder.
+However, as $z$ increases, the FER performance of the D-SCLF2 decoder with $f_{\beta}^*(x)$ gradually deteriorates when $FER < 5\cdot 10^{-3}$.
+Considering the need for similar FER performance, it is preferable to use a fixed value for $z$.
+In the following sections, we set $z = 5$ as the default value.

-Therefore, with a similar error-correction performance, our proposed flip metric efficiently eliminates the logarithmic and exponential functions contained by $f_{\beta}(x)$ in D-SCLF decoder.

-However, with z increases, the FER performance of D-SCLF algorithm with $f_{\beta}^*(x)$ gradually declines when $FER < 5\times 10^{-3}$.
-Therefore, considering a constant value of $z$ is preferable and the overall similar error-correction performance is required, we default $z$ to 5 in the following sections.